stevenmz/stevenmz.github.io/SfDataAnalysis.md

 2. ```which(is.na(data$Y))``` Result: ```integer(0)```

-## Modeling and Exploratory Analysis
+## Building a Crime Classification Model

 ## Conclusion